tidwall/sjson/README.md

 <a href="https://godoc.org/github.com/tidwall/sjson"><img src="https://img.shields.io/badge/api-reference-blue.svg?style=flat-square" alt="GoDoc"></a>
 </p>

-<p align="center">set a json value quickly</a></p>
+<p align="center">set a json value quickly</p>

-SJSON is a Go package the provides a very fast and simple way to set a value in a json document.
-The reason for this library it to provide efficient json updating for the [SummitDB](https://github.com/tidwall/summitdb) project.
+SJSON is a Go package which provides a very fast and simple way to set a value in a json document.
+The purpose of this library is to provide an efficient json updating for the [SummitDB](https://github.com/tidwall/summitdb) project.
 For quickly retrieving json values check out [GJSON](https://github.com/tidwall/gjson).

 Getting Started